Gap cuts 2019 profit forecast after 'extremely challenging' quarter

-(Reuters) - Gap Inc cut its full-year earnings forecast and reported a bigger-than-expected drop in same-store sales, especially at its Gap brand outlets, on Thursday, sending its shares down over 11% after hours.
+(Reuters) - Gap Inc cut its full-year earnings forecast and reported bigger-than-expected declines in same-store sales, especially at its Gap brand outlets, on Thursday, sending its shares down nearly 10% after hours.

-Gap, once a trendsetter with its casual logo emblazoned hoodies and khaki cargos, has been under pressure as a lack of new designs pushed its customers to switch to fast-fashion rivals such as H&M and Inditex’s Zara.
+Once a trendsetter with its casual logo emblazoned hoodies and khaki cargos, the Gap brand has come under pressure as a lack of new designs pushed its customers to switch to fast-fashion rivals such as H&M and Inditex’s Zara.

-Sales at established Gap brand stores fell 10% in the first quarter ended May 4, bigger than the 4% decline analysts’ had estimated, according to IBES data from Refinitiv.
+Sales at established Gap brand stores fell 10% in the first quarter ended May 4, its biggest fall in at least three years and steeper than the 4% decline analysts had estimated.

 “This quarter was extremely challenging,” Chief Executive Officer Art Peck said in a statement.

+But those efforts are yet to succeed.
+Quarterly same-store sales at the brand have risen only once since the start of 2016, according to Refinitiv data.

+“Gap could have had an opportunity to be fun, but you walk into a store and the product looks boring and there’s no real experience... there are so many components that should have been fixed and they just haven’t been - it’s outdated itself,” Jane Hali & Associates analyst Jessica Ramirez told Reuters.

-Old Navy, which has been a bright spot for the company in recent years, reported a surprise drop in same-store sales, down 1% compared with estimates of a 0.8% rise.
+Adding to the worries, Old Navy, a bright spot for the company in recent years and which is being separated as a publicly listed company, reported a surprise drop in same-store sales.
+Comparable store sales slipped 1% in the reported quarter, compared with estimates of a 0.8% rise, according to IBES data from Refinitiv.

-In February, Gap said Old Navy would be separated as a publicly listed company.

 “We remain confident in our plan to separate into two independently traded public companies in 2020,” Peck said.

-Overall same-store sales fell 4%, larger than the 1.2% drop analysts had expected.
+Overall same-store sales fell 4%, bigger than the 1.2% drop analysts had expected.

 The San Francisco-based company cut its 2019 adjusted earnings forecast to $2.05 to $2.15 per share, from a previous range of $2.40 to $2.55.